nativelibs4java/Scalaxy/Streams/README.md

 }
 ```

-**Caveat**: Scalaxy/Streams is an **experimental work in progress**, so:
+**Caveat**: Scalaxy/Streams is still a young project and relies on experimental Scala features (macros), so:

-* Don't use it in production yet.
-If you insist on doing it, please test your code thoroughly and make sure your tests aren't compiled with it, maybe with something (untested) like this in your `build.sbt`:
+* Be careful about using it in production yet.
+In particular, please test your code thoroughly and make sure your tests aren't compiled with Scalaxy/Streams, maybe with something like this in your `build.sbt`:

         scalacOptions in Test += "-Xplugin-disable:scalaxy-streams"

+* Spend some time analyzing the verbose or very-verbose output (`SCALAXY_STREAMS_VERY_VERBOSE=1 sbt ...`) to make sure you understand what the plugin / macro do.

-* If you try and run micro-benchmarks, don't forget to use the following scalac optimization flags:
+* If you run micro-benchmarks, don't forget to use the following scalac optimization flags (also consider `-Ybackend:GenBCode`):

         -optimise -Yclosure-elim -Yinline